DaveMcMartin/TiPDF/readme.md

 });
 ```

-The follwing example illustrates the usage of PDF Generator with JSON.
+The follwing example illustrates the usage of Ti PDF with JSON.

 ```javascript
 var docViewer = Ti.UI.iOS.createDocumentViewer();